sanskrit/raw_etexts_english/blogs/manasataramgini/2007/01/2007-01-21_on-the-samarangana-sutradhara-yantra-s.md

 Finally, one yantra mentioned by king bhoja caught my attention — the sUryAdi-graha-gati-pradarshana-paraM gola-bhramaNaM.
-The king says (SS 31.61-62): golash-cha sUchi-vihitaH sUryAdInAM pradakShiNaM |
+The king says (SS 31.61-62): golash-cha sUchi-vihitaH sUryAdInAM pradakShiNam |
-pari-bhrAmyaty-ahorAtraM grahANAM darshayan gatiM |
+pari-bhrAmyaty-ahorAtraM grahANAM darshayan gatim |
 \[Images of\] The sun and the planets are made to revolve without any connection and these revolutions show the occurrence of day and night and the motions of planets.
 Thus, bhoja-deva describes a yantra that